AnyBody/anybody-tutorial/A_Getting_started/intro.md

 2. Learn how to load & change the posture of the human model, and use the model view window
 3. Run an inverse dynamics analysis and review the results.

-This entire tutorial relies heavily on using the AMMR described above.
+This entire tutorial relies heavily on using the AnyBody Managed Model Respository (AMMR).
+Follow the steps below to unpack a local version of the AMMR.

-## Setup the AMMR
+# Setup the AMMR

 Before you continue you must unpack the entire repository and save it on